darrenleeweber/streaming_metrics/README.md

   - this suggests that CLI options could be useful
   - depends what you mean by "searching"; more information is required to clearly define the requirements
   - if it is anything like the filtering based on age > 21, that's possible for other fields too
-    - these filters are similar to the AdultUserStats class that overrides the #update method
+    - these filters are similar to the UserStats/AdultUserStats class that overrides the #update method
     - the filters could either create additional data *group-by* data or *select* only the filtered results
 - What is your recommended solution to communicate intermediate summaries?
 For example, after every 10000 records.
   - See code comment in the UserMetrics.main() method